Spontaneous flow instabilities of active polar fluids in three dimensions

-{ \bf{Conclusions.}} We have derived the critical active stress for the spontaneous flow transition in 3D active polar fluids using linear perturbation analysis.
+{ \bf{Conclusions.}} We have derived the critical active stress for the spontaneous flow transition in 3D active liquid crystals from the full, symmetry-preserving active Ericksen-Leslie model with Lagrange multipliers.
 We found that contractile active stresses impede out-of-plane perturbations at the transition, whereas extensile active stresses promote them under parallel anchoring of the polarity at the walls.
 For perpendicular polarity boundary conditions, we found a 3D active Fr\'{e}edericksz-type transition under purely extensile stress.
 We analytically derived the critical active potentials for the transition in each case and confirmed them in direct numerical solutions of the nonlinear 3D system.
 For a fixed activity $\Delta\mu$, the present analysis equivalently yields a corresponding critical length $L_c$ that defines a system size above which the transition occurs.
-The results show how the instabilities arise from the interplay between the boundary conditions, the active potential, and the channel width.
+The results show how the instabilities arise from the interplay between the boundary conditions, the active potential, and the channel width and length.

 Our work can be related to previous studies on similar systems.
 Similar in-plane and out-of-plane instabilities as described here were previously reported using hybrid lattice-Boltzmann simulations with periodic boundary conditions \cite{nejad2020}.
-However, for flow tumbling active fluids, another study reported no coherent flow for flow-tumbling active fluids in 3D channels without preferential anchoring on the boundaries \cite{chandragiri2020}.
-Here we have shown that such flows do occur if polarity field is anchored on the surfaces.
-Interestingly, a simplified model \cite{varghese2020} generated pumping behavior without anchoring boundary conditions if no-slip velocity boundary conditions were used for the flow.
-We expect such behavior to also occur in our model for sufficiently strong active potential because this is known to happen in 2D \cite{voituriez_spontaneous_2005}.
+However, for flow-tumbling active fluids, another study reported no coherent flow in 3D channels without preferential anchoring on the boundaries \cite{chandragiri2020}.
+Here we have shown that such flows do occur if the polarity field is anchored at the surfaces.
+Interestingly, a simplified model generated pumping behavior without anchoring boundary conditions when no-slip velocity boundary conditions were used~\cite{varghese2020}.
+We verified that for the no-slip boundary conditions, such behavior also occurs in our model for super-critical activity.
+We then observe the same flow modes as previously seen in 2D \cite{voituriez_spontaneous_2005}.